 Bretts timber sawmill at Windsor, Brisbane circa 1920's

 Bretts has been part of the Queensland building landscape for over a century.
-Founded in 1912 as one of Brisbane largest sawmills on the present site of the Bretts Timber & Hardware store at Newmarket Road in Windsor, our trade and retail business specialises in unique products within the building industry.
+In 1918 B.C Brett & Co was established and shortly after purchased Brisbane Sawmills, the largest sawmill in Brisbane that operated on the former site of Bretts Timber & Hardware on Newmarket Road in Windsor.

-Bretts draws on the experience and knowledge built up over the past 100 years, to offer customers comprehensive advice and a different hardware experience.
-More than just a store, Bretts is a Brisbane institution.
-And to position Bretts for the next 100 years...
+Bretts draws on the experience and knowledge built up over the past 100 years, to offer builders and tradespeople the most comprehensive range of timber and building materials in the State.

 Bretts offers one of the largest ranges of building products and general hardware in Brisbane.
-We're talking everything from kitchen and bathroom products, windows and doors, decking and flooring, door handles and locks, gardening and outdoor goods, to electrical products, paint, tools, timber and other building materials.
+We're talking everything from kitchen and bathroom products, windows and doors, decking and flooring, door handles and locks, to major electrical appliances, paint, trade tools, fasteners and sealants, structural and decorative timber and other building materials.

 For more than 100 years, Bretts has supplied the domestic and commercial building industry with a vast range of building materials, Of course, we also have specialist staff available who will be happy to talk you through your options - from slab hardware through to roofing and everything in-between.

-For more than 60 years, Bretts Architectural Hardware has supplied the domestic and commercial building industry with a vast range of architecturally designed hardware products.
-Supplying everything required for a door in the way of locks and hardware fittings, including full Locksmith workshop and team of qualified Locksmiths.
-In addition to thi,s the commercial hardware division can also supply a full complement of washroom equipment and PWD hardware.
-We also have specialist Architectural staff available to walk you through the myriad of options and act in a supply management capacity for larger commercial projects.
+Bretts Architectural Hardware is Brisbane’s oldest commercial hardware supplier, having supplied the domestic and commercial building industry with a vast range of architecturally designed hardware products.
+Commercial supplies everything required for a door in the way of locks and hardware fittings, including full Locksmith workshop and a team of qualified Locksmiths.
+In addition to this, the commercial hardware division can also supply a full complement of washroom equipment and PWD hardware.
+We also have specialist Architectural staff available to help project manage large commercial jobs.

 Windows and doors include: Sliding, Stacking, Double Hung, Awning, Casement, Bi-fold, Louvre, Box, Bay and Garden Windows.
 Or you can custom design your own door and window products.

-Read more about our timber aluminium joinery products Windows and Doors
+Read more about our aluminium joinery products, Windows and Doors

 Believe it or not, the more timber you use in your new home, the greener it will be.
 The production of timber products used to build a house actually results in far fewer greenhouse gas emissions than in the manufacture of comparative concrete, steel, brick, tile or aluminium components.
 And trees store carbon too.
-So by building as much timber as possible into a home, you are actually sequestering carbon and preventing it from escaping as harmful CO2.
+So by building with as much timber as possible, you are actually sequestering carbon and preventing it from escaping as harmful CO2.

-Bretts continue to commission new equipment for the Bretts Frame & Truss plant to keep up with demand and ensure we are operating a modern, state-of-the-art plant with leading edge technology.
+Bretts continue to commission new equipment for the Frame & Truss plant in order to keep up with demand and ensure we maintain the most up to date, state-of-the-art technology.
 With a dedicated estimating and detailing team on site, you can also be sure that plan take-offs are accurately and seamlessly transferred into quotation, and ultimately, finished products.